Monster literature: I Am Legend

 In Richard Matheson's I Am Legend (1954), Robert Neville is the last human alive on Earth.
 He secludes himself in his home, fortified with iron doors, mirrors, and garlic to keep away the infected vampire-like beings that remain after a mysterious infection has spread among the living creatures on earth.
 These infected beings, like vampires, only appear at night and taunt Neville with sexual promiscuity to come out of his home so they can suck his blood.
 Neville struggles with loneliness and a sense of desolation after losing his wife and daughter in a plane crash while trying to escape the epidemic, and combats these emotions with a constant stream of alcohol.
 Neville frequently reminisces about his most gut wrenching experiences, such as killing his own dog after she became infected.
 The reader is constantly sympathizing with Neville, as he is portrayed as helpless and isolated, lacking any real chance of living a pleasant life.
 The reader feels an overwhelming sensation of hopelessness, sadness, and sympathy for Neville.

-Annihilation
+21st century

-In Jeff VanderMeer’s Annihilation (2014), the first novel in his Southern Reach trilogy, a team of four women venture out into a mysterious and ominous environment called Area X. Though Area X is named, the four women are not, which later contributes to a sense of dehumanization and thus monstrosity within the novel.
-Indeed, the monsters within Annihilation do not appear as recognizable, supernatural monsters, but rather, are described as both human and nonhuman, existing as a monstrous hybrid.
-An example of this type of monster is the Crawler, which is utterly incomprehensible to the main character, the Biologist, who declares she knows “nothing at all” about nature and life after seeing it.
-This resistance to interpretation makes the monsters within Area X defined by their connection to humans, rather than their individual attributes.
-Another example of this portrayal of a monstrous hybrid is that of the moaning creature within Area X. While the protagonists hear its moaning throughout the novel, it is only at its end that the Biologist fully realizes that the moaning sounds human and inhuman, and theorizes that the moaning creature “was, or had once been, human.”
-Therefore, the ways in which Area X appears throughout the novel to physically change who is living inside of it, both human and nonhuman, blurs that boundary between humans and the environment.
-The effect of this is to create monsters that are too close to humans to be cast off as a supernatural other, as well as use those monsters in order to create a sense of dread within the story.
-This sense of dread is connected most clearly to the erasure of human exceptionalism, as the characters within Annihilation must struggle to understand that the environment holds power over them, rather than the other way around.
-This, in that struggle with monstrosity, is the only way they will survive Area X.
+The novels in Stephenie Meyer’s Twilight series, beginning with Twilight (2005), have been among the most popular books featuring traditional folkloric monsters (specifically, vampires and werewolves) to be published in the 21st century.
+Twilight has been translated into 37 different languages, was the highest-selling book of 2008, and in 2019 BBC news included the series on a list of the 100 most inspiring novels of all time.
+In a 2011 article, scholar Fleur Diamond noted that Twilight belongs to “a growing publishing sub-category of Young Adult supernatural romance in which young female characters claim a sexuality that transgresses heterosexual norms by forming erotic ties with human–creature hybrids”.
+The monster as a figure of desire is a common feature of paranormal romance, in which vampires, shapeshifters, or other supernatural beings may desire and be desired in turn by a human protagonist.